SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 ### Semantic tokens

 This stage of tokens puts the base token collection into context.
-At this point, semntic tokens differentiate between loght mode and dark mode and connects a usecase or purpose to the values, that were defined in the global token collection.
+At this point, semantic tokens differentiate between light mode and dark mode and connects a usecase or purpose to the values, that were defined in the global token collection.
 The naming of semantic tokens is less generic and more specific to the intended use.

 For example `onyx-color-surface-bg-blank` is exclusively used for a blank background color.
-To have a more detailled view about the color token system and how light and dark modes are implemented, please check out the [color documentation](/basics/colors).
+To have a more detailed view about the color token system and how light and dark modes are implemented, please check out the [color documentation](/basics/colors).

 ::: warning Important
 Semantic tokens are used from both developers and designers to build applications with existing standard components.
 With the use of those tokens a seamless switch between light mode and dark mode is guaranteed.
 Otherwise ist will not work without additional effort of building.